12 page speed optimization tips (to CRUSH your load time)

 Technically all you need to do is go to the script, grab the code, save a copy, upload it to your own server, then call that local copy in your HTML.

-But of course, the external script might change from time-to-time.
+But of course, the external script might change from time to time.

 So you’ll want to set up a cron job to pull down the latest version of the script periodically (here’s how to do it for Google Analytics).

-Or if you’re running WordPress, you can either use this free plugin, or let WP Rocket handle it for you.
+Or if you’re running WordPress, you can either use this free plugin or let WP Rocket handle it for you.

 host google analytics locally

-11. Check and fix errors in error logs
+10. Check and fix errors in error logs

 Difficulty: Advanced (fixing errors may involve changing underlying code)